soi-20/brains/_posts/2018-06-22-foundersfund.md

 - How Brian Singerman Became Founders Fund's Top VC

-> I want to be involved with the world’s most important companies.
-Just find and invest in the world’s most important companies and the returns will follow.
+> "I want to be involved with the world’s most important companies.
+Just find and invest in the world’s most important companies and the returns will follow."
 >
-> If you actually can develop and manufacture an efficacious drug in oncology that’s worth a lot as-is.
+> "If you actually can develop and manufacture an efficacious drug in oncology that’s worth a lot as-is.
 Whereas in the IT space, it’s not enough just to have a cool piece of technology ... there’s all this other risk associated with it.
 >
-> So a lot of Silicon Valley venture is willing to take that business risk, but I’m not sure one is riskier or not riskier than the other.
+> So a lot of Silicon Valley venture is willing to take that business risk, but I’m not sure one is riskier or not riskier than the other."

 >  “I really want to be doing something more interesting than this.”
 And I met up with the Founders Fund guys.
 >
-> They hadn’t made the investment, but were considering this crazy investment in something called SpaceX, and I was like, “Oh I want to be part of stuff like this.”
+> "They hadn’t made the investment, but were considering this crazy investment in something called SpaceX, and I was like, “Oh I want to be part of stuff like this.”
 And so I came on board, specifically, because SpaceX didn’t need a $50k check, SpaceX needed a real check.
 And I wanted to be part of that.
 That to me was an example of a world changing company.
 That is one of the most important companies on the planet.
-I came on board because I wanted to do stuff like that.
+I came on board because I wanted to do stuff like that."

-> We are looking for anything that can be the most important company on the planet.
-Maybe something in the early days doesn’t look like it, maybe it looks like it later.
+> "We are looking for anything that can be the most important company on the planet.
+Maybe something in the early days doesn’t look like it, maybe it looks like it later."
 >
-> we have a ruthless focus on finding the most important companies on the planet.
+> "..we have a ruthless focus on finding the most important companies on the planet.
 The reason we have a large fund is so we can write big checks.
 Not only are we sector agnostic, we’re stage agnostic.
 We invest in a company once we see it can be one of the most important companies on the planet.
 We came into Airbnb at the $2.5 billion round.
 Not the $5 m round.
-But when we do see that what differentiates us is we go big.
+But when we do see that what differentiates us is we go big."
 >
-> The key to the strategy once we have conviction we are willing to invest a lot.
+> "The key to the strategy once we have conviction we are willing to invest a lot.
 So with Stemcentrx, over the multiple rounds of this company, we invested something like $300 million.
 It’s not enough to think something is going to be one of the most important companies on the planet you have to back it up.
-So, to me, venture capital is about having conviction and putting a lot of money behind it.
+So, to me, venture capital is about having conviction and putting a lot of money behind it."
 >
 > "We back the truck up when we have conviction."
 >